-I am a Michigan based artist that prides himself on soulful rock and roll vocals.
-Vocals that impressed Katy Perry, Luke Bryan, And Lionel Richie to gain the Golden ticket and become one of the American Idols Top 60 singers in 2020.
+I am a Michigan-based artist that loves to sing soulful rock and roll vocals.
+Vocals that impressed Katy Perry, Luke Bryan, and Lionel Richie to gain the Golden ticket and become one of the American Idols Top 60 singers in 2020.
 The original composition performed became a top-five original song.
 Lionel Richie dubbing my voice "A Cannon."

 Well, my singer-songwriter services are always available.
 I play guitar, mostly in the Blues, Rock, Soul, and Country.
 Vocals are my main gig, but I love to write lyrics as well.
 I play piano and have a few synthesizers I'm hoping to collaborate with.
 I play drums, and again mostly Blues, Rock, Soul, And Country.
 I'm happy to collaborate from the ground up on songwriting.
 Also, I can help with music production, recording techniques, mastering, mixing.
 I have a full band of people I can recommend if you are looking for something in particular for your next project. let's make history together!

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 4 Reviews - 2 Repeat ClientsEndorse Nathan Walton